Whisper (speech recognition system): Post-training filtering

-After training the first model, they ran it on different subsets of the training data, each representing a distinct source.
+After training the first model, researchers ran it on different subsets of the training data, each representing a distinct source.
 Data sources were ranked by a combination of their error rate and size.
 Manual inspection of the top-ranked sources (high error, large size) helped determine if the source was low quality (e.g., partial transcriptions, inaccurate alignment).
-Low-quality sources were then removed.

-Training

-Whisper has been trained using semi-supervised learning on 680,000 hours of multilingual and multitask data, of which about one-fifth (117,000 hours) were non-English audio data.
-After training, it was fine-tuned to suppress the prediction of speaker names.
+After training, it was fine-tuned to suppress the prediction of speaker names and low-quality sources were then removed.